Tabla: Construction and features

-The baya tabla is a bit bigger and kettledrum-shaped, about 20 centimetres (~8 in) in diameter and 25 centimetres (~10 in) in height.
-It played with the non-dominant hand, is called bāyāñ (literally "left") duggī or dhāmā (correctly called "dagga"), has a much deeper bass tone, much like its distant cousin, the kettle drum.
-The bāyāñs can be found to be made up of many different types of materials.
-Brass is the most common, copper is more expensive, but generally held to be the best, while aluminum and steel are often found in inexpensive models.
+The baya tabla is a bit bigger and kettledrum-shaped, about 20 cm in diameter and 25 cm in height.
+Played with the non-dominant hand, it is called bāyāñ (literally "left"), duggī, or dhāmā (correctly called "dagga"), and has a much deeper bass tone, much like its distant cousin, the kettle drum.
+The bāyāñs consist of many different materials.
+Brass is the most common; copper is more expensive but generally considered the best; aluminum and steel are often found in inexpensive models.
 Sometimes wood is used, especially in old bāyāñs from the Punjab.
 Clay is also used, although not favored for durability; these are generally found in the North-East region of Bengal.
 The baya construction and tuning is about a fifth to an octave below that of the daya drum.
-The musician uses their hand's heel pressure to change the pitch and tone colour of each drum during a performance.
+The musician uses the heel pressure of their hand to change the pitch and tone color of each drum during a performance.

-The head of each drum has a central area of "tuning paste" called the syahi (lit. "ink"; a.k.a. shāī or gāb).
-Syahi is common in many drums of Indian origin.
+The head of each drum has a central area of black "tuning paste" called the syahi (lit. 'ink'; a.k.a. shāī or gāb).
+Syahi is common on many Indian-origin drums.
 This method allows these drums to produce harmonic overtones and is responsible for their unique sound.
 Syahi is constructed using multiple layers of a paste made from starch (rice or wheat) mixed with a black powder of various origins.
-The precise construction and shaping of this area is responsible for the modification of the drum's natural overtones, resulting in the clarity of pitch (see inharmonicity) and variety of tonal possibilities unique to this instrument which has a bell-like sound.
-The skill required for the proper construction of this area is highly refined and is the main differentiating factor in the quality of a particular instrument.
+The precise construction and shaping of this area are responsible for modifying the drum's natural overtones, resulting in pitch clarity (see inharmonicity) and a variety of tonal possibilities unique to this instrument, which has a bell-like sound.
+The skill required for the proper construction of this area is highly refined and the main differentiating factor in an instrument's quality.
 The earliest discussion of these paste-patches is found in the Hindu text Natyashastra.